Ryan Tucker: College career

 Tucker played college football for Texas Christian University.
 He was twice awarded All-SWC honors for the 1995 and 1996 seasons.
 Entered college as a Tight End, then made the transition to offensive line.
 Started games at left, right tackle and center.
-In 1996, he was charged with and pleaded no contest to assault.
-"State District Judge Don Leonard sentenced the 22-year-old to a five-year deferred sentence and fined him $5,000.
-The judge also ordered Tucker to pay $9,677 in restitution and complete 800 hours of community service for his part in the attack".
-He was one of four others involved in an attack that left former TCU student Bryan Boyd with a fractured skull and several other injuries.
-To this day, Boyd is severely wounded with paralysis, memory loss, and permanent brain damage.

 Professional career

 St. Louis Rams

-He was selected by the St. Louis Rams in the fourth round (121st overall) in the 1997 NFL Draft.
+He was selected by the St. Louis Rams in the fourth round (121st overall) in the 1997 NFL draft.
 In his rookie season he played in seven games and made his NFL debut at the Green Bay Packers on November 2.
 The 1998 season was masked by a neck injury that made him inactive for nine games.
 In 1999, he played in all 16 regular season games and three post season games including Super Bowl XXXIV.
 He scored his first NFL touchdown at the Detroit Lions on November 7.
 In 2000, he started in all 16 games for the first time in his career.
 He helped the Rams offense to 7,075 total yards for the season which is an NFL record.
 The 2001 season saw him play in 16 games with 15 starts, he was again part of a rampant offense and he also played in Super Bowl XXXVI.